The Plaistow Fish & Game Club

 How does The Plaistow Fish & Game Club spend its money?

 The Plaistow Fish & Game Club directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to The Plaistow Fish & Game Club tax-deductible?